aazucena/gi-rnd-generator/README.md

 # Genshin Impact Random Generator Website
 The ReactJS Website for Genshin Impact's Competitive Speedrun up to 2 players (for now).

+**NOTE: This website, and me(aazucena) are NOT affiliated with miHoYo or Genshin Impact.
+This is a FANMADE website for the community to use for fun and engagement purposes.**

 ## About this Website
 This app randomises 5 unique mobs to be slain, and 5 unique materials to pick up for the game.